Zach McKinstry Player Props: Tigers vs. Rays

 Rays Pitching Rankings

-- The Rays have the third-ranked team ERA across all league pitching staffs (3.79).
+- The Rays have a 3.76 team ERA that ranks second among all league pitching staffs.

-- Rays pitchers combine to allow 117 home runs (1.1 per game), the fifth-fewest in baseball.
+- Rays pitchers combine to surrender 117 home runs (one per game), the fifth-fewest in the league.

-- His last time out came on Sunday against the Houston Astros, when the right-hander threw five innings, surrendering two earned runs while giving up eight hits.
+- The right-hander last pitched for the Cleveland Guardians on Sunday, when he threw six scoreless innings against the Chicago White Sox while giving up three hits.

-- The 27-year-old has put together a 4.85 ERA and 9.1 strikeouts per nine innings in 17 games this season, while giving up a batting average of .310 to his opponents.
+- The 28-year-old has a 2.34 ERA and 6.8 strikeouts per nine innings in 13 games this season, while allowing a batting average of .207 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.